lordofkillz/DarkFusion/USER_GUIDE.md

 8. Review validation failures and test the resulting model on unseen video.
 9. Add or correct data for the failure cases, then train again.

+### Dock controls and help

+The **Status** dock contains progress, annotation mode, class selection, and review navigation.
+The **Workflow** dock contains the Collect, Label, Review, Prepare / Split, Train / Export, and Advanced tabs.
+Validation Review adds its own dock while reviewing model failures.

+Each dock has a real **?** button that explains the panel and can open this guide.
+The neighboring dock button floats or restores the panel; it is not a help button.
+The **X** hides the dock.
+Restore a hidden dock from the **View** menu.
+Use **Tools > Reset Layout** if dock sizing becomes unusable.

 Keep a backup before running any operation that overwrites, deletes, or automatically repairs labels.